Dutch Americans: 19th century

 During the early nineteenth century, large numbers of Dutch farmers, forced by high taxes and low wages, started immigrating to America.
 They mainly settled down in the Midwest, especially Michigan, Illinois and Iowa.
 In the 1840s, Calvinist immigrants desiring more religious freedom immigrated.
 West Michigan in particular has become associated with Dutch American culture, and the highly conservative influence of the Dutch Reformed Church, centering on the cities of Holland and (to a lesser extent) Grand Rapids.

-Waves of Protestant emigrants, initially encouraged in the 1840s by Father Theodore J. van den Broek, emigrated from the southern Netherlands to form communities in Wisconsin, primarily to Little Chute, Hollandtown, and the outlying farming communities.
+Waves of Catholic emigrants, initially encouraged in the 1840s by Father Theodore J. van den Broek, emigrated from the southern Netherlands to form communities in Wisconsin, primarily to Little Chute, Hollandtown, and the outlying farming communities.
 Whole families and even neighborhoods left for America.
 Most of these early emigrants were from villages near Uden, including Zeeland, Boekel, Mill, Oploo and Gemert.
 By contrast, many Protestant agrarian emigrants to Michigan and Iowa were drawn from Groningen, Friesland, and Zeeland; areas known for their clay soils.

 The Dutch economy of the 1840s was stagnant and much of the motivation to emigrate was economic rather than political or religious.
 The emigrants were not poor, as the cost of passage, expenses, and land purchase in America would have been substantial.
 They were not, however, affluent and many would have been risking most of their wealth on the chance of economic improvement.
 There were also political pressures at the time that favored mass emigrations of Protestants.